MA-Ramirez/BlogPosts/1_PracticalGuide.md

 ## 8. Open a Pull Request (PR) on the original repo
 This is done on the GitHub website of the original repo.
 Typically, a `Compare and pull request` button appears automatically to perform this process.

+## 9. Learn from reviewers' comments
+Once you create a PR, other people will check your contribution and review it.
+For your contribution to be approved typically you must take into account the reviewers' comments (this is a great opportunity to learn more about coding by interacting with more experienced people).
+Make the suggested changes in the corresponding branch and `push` them.

 ## Contribution approved ✅ 🎉

 * If your contribution has been approved, describe it in the [`changelog.md` file](https://keepachangelog.com/en/1.0.0/).